ElPumpo/TinyNvidiaUpdateChecker/README.md

 It has a minimal install feature that extracts the GPU drivers from the otherwise bloated bundle which contains GeForce Experience, 3d drivers and other components.
 Nothing except the required drivers will be installed.

 Uses a NVIDIA API to get the latest driver, and there is support for the majority of their GPUs.
-Thanks to [ZenitH-AT](https://github.com/ZenitH-AT) for their research and metadata repo used by this project.
+Thanks to [ZenitH-AT](https://github.com/ZenitH-AT) for his research.

 ## Dependencies